iarna/fetch-fic/README.md

 Optional.
 Default: true.
 If true then any links to external sources that `fetch-fic` understands will be added as appendices.

+### spoilers

+Optional.
+Default: true.
+If true then blocks marked as spoilers will be included inline in boxes in the output.
+If false then those blocks will be removed.

 ### words

 Optional.
 The number of words in this work.
 This is used on the title page.